Baked Buffalo Wings Recipe

 Since eating out and buying wings can be quite pricey, my parents often baked them at home using bottled sauce.

 Eventually I learned how to make Buffalo wing sauce from scratch, which is nothing more than hot sauce and melted butter.
 Shocking, right?

-Not only am I sharing a super easy wing sauce recipe, my method for baking them instead of deep frying will ensure crispy wings every time.
+Not only am I sharing this super easy Baked Buffalo Wings Recipe, my method for baking them instead of deep frying will ensure crispy wings every time.

 How often do you eat chicken wings?

 I probably eat them at least once a month, whether I’m baking them at home (usually) or eating out somewhere.

 There’s a bar and grill down the street from where I live now that was voted best wings in Pittsburgh.
 So far I’ve only tried their curry chicken wings.

 I need to go back and try their other sauces (they have almost 40 flavors to choose from, including buffalo).

 I learned how to bake crispy chicken wings from Bon Appetit.